Modern Slavery Act 2015

 - Ensure that any contracts with their subcontractors have similar obligations.

-We will ask the same of our conservation partner organisations, sponsors and education partners.
+We will ask the same of our conservation partner organisations and education partners.
 The implementation of this will, as with our suppliers, depend on negotiating formal agreements as and when they come up for renewal.

 Training our team

-A training programme is being developed to ensure relevant staff are aware of the organisation’s responsibilities in accordance with the Act.
-It will help staff identify any concerns around modern slavery as they go about their duties and how to escalate this in the organisation.
-This will be rolled out during 2017.
+A training programme has being developed to ensure relevant staff are aware of the organisation’s responsibilities in accordance with the Act.
+It helps staff identify any concerns around modern slavery as they go about their duties and how to escalate this in the organisation.
+This was rolled out in the first half of 2018.

 Actions for the next reporting period

-The Society will be developing training courses in order to increase the awareness and understanding of staff who work in the areas of heightened risk.
+The Society will be continuing training courses in order to increase the awareness and understanding of staff who work in the areas of heightened risk.

 New suppliers will be expected to confirm their compliance with the Modern Slavery Act 2015 before being set up on the accounting system and any purchase of goods or services made.